Nguyenle23/Stock-Microservices/README.md

 ### What We Learnt
 - Implementation of developing webserver
 - Usage of socket in real-time application
-- Communication between Frontend and Backend developers
+- Communication between each services
-- Importance of README.md documents